Georgia Court Records

 - A method of payment (acceptable options include cash, credit or debit cards, money order, or certified funds)

-The couple should return the signed marriage license to the probate court within 30 days of the ceremony and will receive their marriage certificate in the mail within 30 days.
+The couple should return the signed marriage license to the probate court within 30 days of the ceremony, and will receive their marriage certificate in the mail within 30 days.

 In certain situations, a 17-year-old can receive a marriage license if they meet additional statutory conditions.
 These conditions include: